wix-playground/stylable-components/docs/tabs/tabs-spec.md

 **Tab consist of:**

 1. Tabs - set of tab elements and their associated tab panels (acts as root)
 2. Tab List - set of all tab elements contained in component.
 3. Tab - element in the tab list that serves as a label for one of the tab panels and can be activated to display associated panel.

-4. Tab Panel - element that contains the content associated with a particular tab.
+4. Tab Panel - element in the tab list that serves as a label for one of the tab panels and can be activated to display associated panel.

+When a tab interface is initialised, one tab panel is displayed and its associated tab is styled to indicate that it is active.
+When the user activates one of the other tab elements, the previously displayed tab panel is hidden, the tab panel associated with the activated tab becomes visible, and the tab is considered "active".

 ​

 ## API